 The tires may not be the main problem

 Many people with electrical hypersensitivities (EHS) get symptoms from driving their car (Granlund-Lind, 2004; Evans, 2010).
 That can have other causes than the magnetized tires.

 The alternator can often generate a stronger field than the tires, and the pulsing 12 volt DC electricity it sends out on the wires will make them radiate as well.
 Anti-lock brakes usually have magnetic sensors on each wheel and put out magnetic pulses when turning.
 This can be measured with a gaussmeter (tesla meter), especially in the front foot well and dashboard.
 Gasoline cars also have a radiating ignition coil.

 You can test to see if the tires are likely to be a major problem.
 Find a place that does not produce symptoms if just standing there without the car.
 Then park the car there and sit in it with the engine running, but the car not moving.
 The tires do not create any EMF when the car sits still.
 If the symptoms are less than when driving the car, the tires are likely to be a problem (other possibilities include anti-lock brakes, wireless tire pressure sensors, speedometer, motion sickness and vibration sensitivity).

 How to find less magnetized tires

 The magnetization depends on the method used to manufacture the tire.
 All tires manufactured the same way will be magnetized the same.
 That means it is just necessary to select a specific tire model, it is not necessary to check each individual tire when buying them.

 Some manufacturers make tire models that are highly magnetized and also models that are much less so.
 One example is Michelin.
-There doesnÕt seem to be a particular brand that is consistently good.
+There doesnÕt seem to be a particular manufacturer that is consistently good.